just-the-docs/just-the-docs/docs/navigation/main/collections.md

 # Collections

 Pages can also be grouped together by using Jekyll's and Just the Docs's [collections]({% link docs/configuration.md %}#document-collections) feature.
-In contrast to using [pages with children], pages grouped by collection are grouped by a shared header (the name of the collection) instead of a page.
+In contrast to using [pages with children]({% link docs/navigation/main/levels.md %}), pages grouped by collection are grouped by a shared header (the name of the collection) instead of a page.

 The `nav_fold` configuration option works for collection-grouped pages.
 For more information, please refer to the [collections documentation]({% link docs/configuration.md %}#document-collections).